 In our previous article, we talked about the importance of product data and what you can do to improve it.
-The next step in increasing the relevancy and visibility of your products is distributing into different offsite channels.
+The next step in increasing the relevancy and visibility of your products is distributing into different offsite channels as 2019 approaches.

 Now your product data is ship-shape and ready to distribute, you’ll want to think about which channels to move into.